vectorgrp/sil-kit-adapters-qemu/tools/README.md

 ./tools/run-silkit-qemu-demos-guest.sh
 ```

-- On a Windows sytem:
+- On a Windows system:
 ```
 ./tools/run-silkit-qemu-demos-guest.ps1
 ```